DevTanvir/text-analyzer-app/README.md

 # unit tests
 $ npm run test

-# to see the test coverage
+# to run the test coverage use the below command, then to see all the coverage open the html file from root-directory/coverage/lcov-report/index.tml or you can check your console as well.
 $ npm run test:cov
 ```